haneborg/munchies/REFLECTIONS.md

   typography, and responsive variants into code, but it improved my understanding of designer–developer workflows.

-- Designing a responsive layout for both mobile and desktop highlighted the importance of planning layout responsibilities early and relying more on flexible layout systems.
+- Designing a responsive layout for both mobile and desktop highlighted the importance of planning for responsive design early and relying more on flexible layout systems.